openqasm/openqasm/contributing.md

 For convenience this projects uses the [QISKit](https://github.com/QISKit/qiskit-sdk-py) parser.

-The test runner uses all the circuit files in the [examples](examples) folder:

-* The `invalid` folder includes not valid files which need specific tests (including the raised regular expression).
-* The rest include valid circuits that are run automatically to check they keep passing the parser without raising any exception.
-The test runner allows to drop more files in those folders, even to add new ones.
+The test runner uses all the circuit files in the [examples](examples) folder.
+They are run automatically to check they keep passing the parser.
+It allows to drop more files in those folders, even to add new ones.

+* The `invalid` folder includes circuits which should raise a `QasmException`.
+* The rest include valid circuits.
+* Optionally, they can include metadata in the header (inside comments, like [this one](examples/invalid/gate_no_found.qasm)):
+  * name: Descriptive name for the check this example is covering.
+  * section: Link to the related part of the specification.

 ### Run